 Why I Mark the Spring Equinox.

 I didn’t grew up knowing about the Celtic Wheel of the Year and Pagan festivals.
 When I joined a Christian church at 19, I learnt anything pagan was to be feared.
-My journey of questioning, re-thinking and re-imagining my Christian faith and spirituality allowed me to explore them and consider why my ancestors marked and celebrated them for 1000’s of years.
-These festivals now give me a structure or rhythm to the year and opportunity for life affirming ritual and deeper connection to the season, the earth, myself, others and to the Divine, the Great Spirit, Divine Mystery, Loving presence that some call God.
+My journey of questioning, re-thinking and re-imagining my Christian faith allowed me to explore why my ancestors marked and celebrated these festivals.
+They now give me a structure and rhythm to the year and opportunity for life affirming ritual.
+Marking these moments in the year offer me deeper connection to the Season and the earth, to myself and my Soul, to others on the journey and to the Source of life I draw on/Divine/Great Spirit/Divine Mystery/Loving presence/God.

 The Science